top of page

 Python: Kiosk UI for Dining Hall Automation - 2024

-This project comprised the software component of my Senior Capstone, in which my team was tasked with designing an automated serving machine for the RPI dining hall, sponsored by Sodexo.
+This project comprised the software component of my Senior Capstone, in which my team was tasked with designing an automated serving machine for the Rensselaer dining hall, sponsored by Sodexo.
 My role focused on developing both the front end and back end of the ordering kiosk.
 Built using PyQt, the system included two user interfaces: one for dining staff to remotely upload the menu, and another touchscreen-friendly interface for customers to place orders.
 The customer UI was designed to be compatible with either custom hardware (see PCB Design section) or any touchscreen device.
 Once an order is placed, it is logged in a timestamped .csv file for stocking analytics and then sent to the serving machine for processing.

 PCB Design Projects